syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 The Grid can display nested or navigation properties in the column that would provide the way to display the field from another entity.
 The complex property can be provided in the `field` property  either as string value concatenated by dot or using lambda Expression.

-N> 1.
-To display navigation properties using complex binding, the corresponding property should be eager loaded.
-Lazy loading is not supported for complex binding.

 The following code example describes the above behavior.

 {% tabs %}